-My father was a good story teller and entertained us with the Ukrainian stories he remembered from his youth.
-He taught me my first Ukrainian poem, Our Mothers, written by our Ukrainian national hero Taras Shewchenko which I recited for a church fundraiser at the tender age of three.
-I fell in love with words then and credit my father Anatolyi Rybalka with the gift of stories that he awoke in me.
+My father was a good storyteller and entertained us with the Ukrainian stories he remembered from his youth.
+He taught me my first Ukrainian poem, Our Mothers, written by our Ukrainian national hero Taras Shevchenko, which I recited for a church fundraiser at the tender age of three.
+I fell in love with words then and credit my father, Anatolyi Rybalka, with the gift of stories that he awoke in me.

 Some of my stories are too big to be contained in the short story genre.
-How my mother lived through the Holodomor, the Ukrainian genocide, required the writing of a book.
+How my mother lived through the Holodomor, the Ukrainian genocide required the writing of a book.
 I am grateful to the Ontario Arts Council for granting me the Writers’ Works in Progress award for this project in 2012.
-I was influenced by Amy Tan’s Kitchen God’s Wife while writing it and I worked with Marina Endicotte, the writer in residence at Toronto’s Reference Library in 2013.
+I was influenced by Amy Tan’s Kitchen God’s Wife while writing it, and I worked with Marina Endicott, the writer in residence at Toronto’s Reference Library, in 2013.
 She is known for her historical fiction and also teaches at the University of Alberta.
 The story of my mother’s struggle through the Holodomor is coming soon.

 I also enjoy sharing my stories orally.
 I am an active member of 1001 Friday Nights of Storytelling.
 It is a group of tellers that has been meeting in Toronto since 1978 and has moved the art of storytelling forward in Canada over the years.
 This is a wonderful way for me to try my story ideas.
 The open stage format allows me to hear the gut reaction of my listeners.
 It also emphasizes the difference between the writing and the telling of a story.
 I am humbly proud to say that I have attracted a small following there.

 I have spent many years developing my writing skills.
 I graduated from McMaster with distinction and have put much effort into honing my writing ability.

 - Works in Progress: Writing the Novel.
 Ryerson University, 2009-2011.